spud/manifesto_docs/user_guide/editor_console.rst

       :height: 400 px
       :target: ./images/editor-view-editing.*

-- Display pages, where rendered output from your content is displayed for your reference
+- Editor Display pages, where rendered output from your content is displayed for your reference (may not always resemble public-facing output)
    .. figure:: images/editor-view-display.*
       :width: 800 px
       :height: 400 px